farookphuket/article.project/README.md

 -   date 23 Sep 2020

-1. Added `body_import_js.blade.php`  to hopfully will group js file call in one place for easy if later need to edit
+1. Added `body_import_js.blade.php` `head_import_css.blade.php`  to hopfully will group js file call in one place for easy if later need to edit
+2.  change theme prim from prism-dark to prim-cody.css will fixed the problem of edit with jodit editor great work Dude Vola!!

 ---